BatchuMamatha/BlogWebsite/README.md

 - CSS: Stylesheet language used for designing the website layout and appearance.
 - JavaScript: Programming language used to add interactivity and dynamic functionality.

+View the Website Online:-https://batchumamatha.github.io/BlogWebsite/

+Note:- If you face any problems/errors in website then try to refresh the page :)

 Deployment:
 The website can be deployed on any web server or hosting platform supporting HTML, CSS, and JavaScript.
 You can simply clone the repository and open the index.html file in a web browser to view the website locally.